polleverywhere/phantom-cluster-webfonts/README.md

 # phantom-cluster

-Phantom-cluster is a cluster of node.js workers for processing requests with phantomjs instances.
+Phantom-cluster is a cluster of node.js workers for processing requests with phantomjs instances in parallel.
+Built-in functionality prevents memory leaks from phantomjs processes: the number of pages open at a time is capped, and workers are automatically restarted after a few iterations.

-Because you can spawn multiple workers, requests can be processed in parallel.
-At the same time, the limited number of workers prevents you from spinning up too many memory-intensive phantomjs instances.
-Further, there's some added logic to automatically restart workers after a few iterations to prevent memory leaks.
+Two modes are supported. `PhantomClusterServer` and `PhantomClusterClient` provide bare-bones functionality: they simply handle the clustering functionality, and leave it to you to determine how the server and clients should coordinate work.
+The second, provided by `PhantomQueuedClusterServer` and `PhantomQueuedClusterClient` is opinionated on communication and worker methodology.

 For a full example, see [example.coffee](https://github.com/dailymuse/phantom-cluster/blob/master/example.coffee).

-## Communication-agnostic engines
+## Bare-bones engines

-If you want to use a custom communication mechanism, or do not wish to use a FIFO queue, you can use the communication-agnostic engines, represented with `PhantomClusterServer` and `PhantomClusterClient`.
+If you want to use a custom communication mechanism, or do not wish to use a FIFO queue, you can use the bare-bones engines, represented with `PhantomClusterServer` and `PhantomClusterClient`.
 In this mode, the server spins up workers, and workers coordinate access to the phantomjs process, but that's it.
-It's up to you to figure out how to get the server to send requests to clients.
+It's up to you to figure out how and when to get the server to send requests to clients.

 Spin up new instances of these classes via `create()`, i.e.: